 The per capita income in Edinboro in 2018 was $21,684, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
 This equates to an annual income of $86,736 for a family of four.
 However, Edinboro contains both very wealthy and poor people as well.

 The people who call Edinboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Edinboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Edinboro include Irish, Italian, English, and Polish.
+Important ancestries of people in Edinboro include German, English, Italian, Irish, and Polish.

 The most common language spoken in Edinboro is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and African languages.